 For a graduate passionate about a career in education, in particular teaching, one interview could be the gateway to an exciting opportunity at a primary or secondary school where they will be able to have a huge impact on the development of young children.

-At i-teachers, we understand the necessity of our graduate candidates having a real understanding and passion for the school they will be interviewed for, so our experienced and dedicated consultants offer a second to none interview preparation service designed to make sure our candidates feel comfortable and ready to impress throughout their interview.
+At i-teachers, we understand the necessity of our graduate candidates having a real understanding and passion for the school they will be interviewed for, so our experienced and dedicated consultants offer a second to none interview preparation service designed to provide the top teaching interview tips and make sure our candidates feel ready to impress throughout their interview.

-We sat down with one of our education consultants Joseph and Compliance and HR Manager Hamid, to get their top tips!
-Here we have listed 5 key points that are vital to giving you that extra edge in an interview….
+We sat down with one of our education consultants Joseph and Compliance and HR Manager Hamid, to get their top teaching interview tips!
+Here we have listed some key points that are vital to giving you that extra edge in an interview.

 With any job first impressions are hugely important for the employer, as this gives them an immediate indication of the type of candidate they are looking at, and how they may fit into their school environment.
 Statistics suggest that over three quarters of interviews are failed within the first three minutes, with a variety of factors such as poor presentation, grim demeanour, abject body language and a lack of eye contact as the main reasons why.